keptn/keptn.github.io/content/docs/0.8.x/integrations/how_integrate/index.md

 ### Monitoring/observability tools (SLI-providers)

 Keptn quality gates are defined by [SLOs and SLIs](../../../concepts/quality_gates/) and the data will be provided via SLI-providers.
-The job of an SLI provider is to
+The job of an SLI provider is to:

 1. listen for a `sh.keptn.event.get-sli.triggered` event and
 2. respond with a `sh.keptn.event.get-sli.started` event once the retrieval of the data is started and